heroku/loggerator/README.md

 rails g loggerator:log
 ```

-This will use your rails name by default, if you want use a different name for your default log context you can specify it at generation:
+This will use your rails project name by default.
+If you want use a different name for your default log context you can specify it at generation:

 ```bash
 rails g loggerator:log -a myapp